CycleRL: Sim-to-Real Deep Reinforcement Learning for Robust Autonomous Bicycle Control: Methodology

 \subsection{Domain Randomization Strategy}

-As mentioned in~\cite{tobin2017domain}, discrepancies between simulation and reality—ranging from unmodeled dynamics to unseen states—can lead to catastrophic failure on physical hardware.
-To bridge the reality gap and achieve robust sim-to-real generalization, we employ a decoupled hierarchical randomization strategy comprising three key components: \textit{Dynamics Randomization}, \textit{Initial State Randomization}, and \textit{Task Randomization}, with parameter ranges grounded in the real-world scenarios of underactuated unstable systems (e.g., bicycles).
-This multi-layered strategy forces the policy to generalize across a vast set of physical conditions and operational scenarios, preventing overfitting to specific simulation artifacts.
+Sim-to-real discrepancies—ranging from unmodeled dynamics to unseen states—often cause catastrophic hardware failures~\cite{tobin2017domain}.
+To bridge this gap, we employ a decoupled hierarchical randomization strategy comprising \textit{Dynamics}, \textit{Initial State}, and \textit{Task Randomization}, as shown in \Cref{tab:actual_domain_randomization}.
+Tailored to underactuated bicycles, this multi-layered approach prevents overfitting to simulation artifacts and forces the policy to generalize across diverse physical conditions.